rupert/sdet-c19-test/README.md

 As you will discover, the app is not ready for production quite yet!
 The goals of this exercise are to:

-1. Talk through the code and explain what it does
+1. Talk through the code and explain what it does.
-2. Run the application, and make a request with `curl`
+2. Run the application, and make a request with `curl`.
-3. Write some tests to give us confidence the app is working (hint: edge cases!)
+3. Write some tests to give us confidence the app is working (hint: edge cases!).
+   Use your judgement to decide what types of test to focus on: unit, integration or E2E.

 ## Running the app locally